Perturbation theory: In chemistry

+Shell-crossing

+A shell-crossing (sc) occurs in perturbation theory when matter trajectories intersect, forming a singularity.
+This limits the predictive power of physical simulations at small scales.

 History

 Perturbation theory was first devised to solve otherwise intractable problems in the calculation of the motions of planets in the solar system.
 For instance, Newton's law of universal gravitation explained the gravitation between two astronomical bodies, but when a third body is added, the problem was, "How does each body pull on each?"
-Newton's equation only allowed the mass of two bodies to be analyzed.
-The gradually increasing accuracy of astronomical observations led to incremental demands in the accuracy of solutions to Newton's gravitational equations, which led several notable 18th and 19th century mathematicians, such as Lagrange and Laplace, to extend and generalize the methods of perturbation theory.
+Kepler's orbital equations only solve Newton's gravitational equations when the latter are limited to just two bodies interacting.
+The gradually increasing accuracy of astronomical observations led to incremental demands in the accuracy of solutions to Newton's gravitational equations, which led many eminent 18th and 19th century mathematicians, notably Joseph-Louis Lagrange and Pierre-Simon Laplace, to extend and generalize the methods of perturbation theory.

 These well-developed perturbation methods were adopted and adapted to solve new problems arising during the development of quantum mechanics in 20th century atomic and subatomic physics.
 Paul Dirac developed quantum perturbation theory in 1927 to evaluate when a particle would be emitted in radioactive elements.
 This was later named Fermi's golden rule.
-Perturbation theory in quantum mechanics is fairly accessible, as the quantum notation allows expressions to be written in fairly compact form, thus making them easier to comprehend.
+Perturbation theory in quantum mechanics is fairly accessible, mainly because quantum mechanics is limited to linear wave equations, but also since the quantum mechanical notation allows expressions to be written in fairly compact form, thus making them easier to comprehend.
 This resulted in an explosion of applications, ranging from the Zeeman effect to the hyperfine splitting in the hydrogen atom.

 Despite the simpler notation, perturbation theory applied to quantum field theory still easily gets out of hand.
 Richard Feynman developed the celebrated Feynman diagrams by observing that many terms repeat in a regular fashion.
 These terms can be replaced by dots, lines, squiggles and similar marks, each standing for a term, a denominator, an integral, and so on; thus complex integrals can be written as simple diagrams, with absolutely no ambiguity as to what they mean.
 The one-to-one correspondence between the diagrams, and specific integrals is what gives them their power.
-Although originally developed for quantum field theory, it turns out the diagrammatic technique is broadly applicable to all perturbative series (although, perhaps, not always so useful).
+Although originally developed for quantum field theory, it turns out the diagrammatic technique is broadly applicable to many other perturbative series (although not always worthwhile).

 In the second half of the 20th century, as chaos theory developed, it became clear that unperturbed systems were in general completely integrable systems, while the perturbed systems were not.
 This promptly lead to the study of "nearly integrable systems", of which the KAM torus is the canonical example.
 At the same time, it was also discovered that many (rather special) non-linear systems, which were previously approachable only through perturbation theory, are in fact completely integrable.
 This discovery was quite dramatic, as it allowed exact solutions to be given.
 This, in turn, helped clarify the meaning of the perturbative series, as one could now compare the results of the series to the exact solutions.